NiJeTi/cinema-keeper-legacy/README.md

 # CinemaKeeper
 ### Guess what?
 It's a Discord bot!

-It'll control private voice-chat rooms on Discord server.
+It controls private voice-chat rooms on Discord server.

 ---
 How to use it: